tfarras/nodejs-deploy/README.md

 $ docker ps
 ```

-And you can see container's logs with the following command:
+And you can see the container's logs with the following command:

 ```sh
 $ docker logs nodejs-deploy